Edge for Private Cloud on FIPS-enabled RHEL 8.X

 Keytool Argument Description

--storetype Store type is BCFKS.
+-storetype Set the store type to BCFKS.

--providerclass Should be set to org.bouncycastle.jcajce.provider.BouncyCastleFipsProvider.
+-providerclass Set this to org.bouncycastle.jcajce.provider.BouncyCastleFipsProvider.

--providername Should be set to BCFIPS.
+-providername Set this to BCFIPS.

 Similar keytool commands can be used to import or export certificates and/or keys from or to a BCFKS format keystore.
 For more information on how to work with BCFKS, check the BouncyCastle documentation.